mominux/Documentation_Automation/internal_docs/Yocto/README.md

 # Sample Document
 # Yocto Integration Guide

-This document provides instructions on how to integrate Yocto for embedded Linux development.
+This document provides instructions on how to integrate Yocto for embedded Linux development..

 ## Public Information